-The title recognises how so-called “light pollution” can significantly block our view of the stars, as well as be damaging to wildlife and ecosystems.
+The title recognises how so-called “light pollution” can significantly block our view of the stars as well as how damaging it is to wildlife and ecosystems.

 “Through a lot of hard work and consultation with our community, we can now join the 160,000 square kilometres of protected land and night skies in 22 countries on six continents.”

-The Northern Beaches Council worked closely with electricity distributor Ausgrid, who introduced a new street lighting type for biodiversity-sensitive areas that meets the Dark Sky requirements.
+The Northern Beaches Council worked closely with electricity distributor Ausgrid, which introduced a new street lighting type for biodiversity-sensitive areas that meets the Dark Sky requirements.

-Palm Beach Headland now joins more than 210 sites designated as favourable for viewing the night sky—but it is one of just ten globally in urban areas.
+Palm Beach Headland now joins more than 210 sites designated as favourable for viewing the night sky – but it is one of just 10 globally in urban areas.

 “Dark Sky Place certification almost always begins with a small group of individuals who organise to seek formal protection of their nightscape.
 Interested applicants establish a connection with DarkSky staff to confirm they are a quality candidate,” said the organisation.